DuendeInexistente/Cirque/ShortStories/stars.md

  "The mare is now safe."
 It said.

 She nodded, still agitated by what had happened, nodded silently.
-A male triton[^tritons]
+A male triton[^tritons] trotted to them and grabbed her in a hug, asking her if she was fine but ignoring the foal.

 # ...I ask for help...